Using storytelling as a vessel, I write to challenge ableist and classist systems and stereotypes.

 As a deaf creative with limited access to the hearing world, I find a portal to the mysteries of my mind in the quiet of the page.
 My writing style is experiential and vivid, probing complex sensory realms.
 As a writer with non-apparent disabilities, I navigate a world not designed for neurodivergence and cultivate grit, grace, and humility in my work.

-Publication credits include CBC, This Magazine, the Tyee and others.
+Writing includes CBC, This Magazine, the Tyee and the best-selling Calgary Book of Everything.
 I am currently an MFA student at University of King’s College in Halifax, class of 2027.
-I am a grateful recipient of a BC Arts Council scholarship as I embark on research for my creative non-fiction book, tentatively titled, Life Undiagnosed.
+I am a grateful recipient of a BC Arts Council scholarship as I embark on research for my creative non-fiction book, tentatively titled, Life Misdiagnosed.